miguelgandra/nautilus/README.md

 - Automatically identify and filter deployment periods (when the tag is attached to the animal) from pre- and post-deployment periods.
 - Identify and handle outliers in sensor time-series data, improving data quality and reliability.
 - Calculate a variety of behavioural and kinematic metrics (e.g., ODBA, surge, heading, pitch, etc.).
+- Estimate tail beat frequencies using continuous wavelet transforms (CWT).
 - Automatically generate publication-ready summary tables with key statistics from the processed datasets.
 - Plot animals' depth profiles as colour-coded time-series, facilitating visual inspection of diving behaviour.
-- Estimate tail beat frequencies using continuous wavelet transforms (CWT) for fine-scale behavioural analysis.
 - Process video data associated with onboard cameras.
 - Easily jump to specific datetimes in video files directly from R.
-- Annotate datasets with events or behaviours of interest, linking time-bound events (e.g., feeding, social interactions) from video review to the corresponding sensor data.
+- Annotate datasets with events or behaviours of interest, linking time-bound events (e.g., feeding) from video review to the corresponding sensor data.
 - Extract features from a sliding window, calculating metrics (e.g., mean, standard deviation) for selected variables, preparing datasets for machine learning or other analytical methods.
 - Additional features are being developed to further enhance functionality.